phalpern/WG21-halpern/task_region_proposal-r2.md

 means is unspecified.

-A `task_region_handle` is _active_ if it was created by the nearest enclosing `task_region`, where "nearest enclosing" means the `task_region` that was most recently invoked and which has not yet returned.
+A `task_region_handle` is _active_ if it was created by the nearest enclosing task region, where "task region" refers to an invocation of `task_region` or `task_region_final` and "nearest enclosing" means the most recent invocation that has not yet completed.
+Code designated for execution in another thread by means other than the facilities in this section (e.g., using `thread` or `async`) are not enclosed in the task region and a `task_region_handle` passed to (or captured by) such code is not active within that code.
 Performing any operation on a `task_region_handle` that is not active results in undefined behavior.

 The `task_region_handle` that is active before a specific call to the `run` member function is not active within the asynchronous function that invoked